Matthew Linford: Service in industrial sector

-Lindford served for a few years in the industrial sector.
-While working as a senior scientist in Rohm and Haas Company, he developed an IR tool to do rapid screening of catalysts, and he designed and built a laser scanner for detecting defects on plastic sheet which was to be used as a substrate for flat panel liquid crystal displays.
-He has worked as a senior scientist/consultant for Praelux, Inc. and developed methods to immobilize single nucleotides and DNA oligomers onto surfaces, developed procedures to attach a nickel (NTA) chelator to glass cover slips to bind proteins with 6-his tags, developed novel methods to immobilize amines onto surfaces, performed surface patterning using microcontact printing, worked on bioconjugation of a protein to glass microspheres.
+Linford served for a few years in the industrial sector.
+While working as a senior scientist at Rohm and Haas Company, he developed an IR tool for the rapid screening of catalysts, and he designed and built a laser scanner for detecting defects on plastic sheets which can be used as a substrate for flat panel liquid crystal displays.
+He has worked as a senior scientist/consultant for Praelux, Inc. and developed methods to immobilize single nucleotides and DNA oligomers onto surfaces.
+He developed procedures to attach a nickel (NTA) chelator to glass coverslips to bind proteins with 6-his tags, developed novel methods to immobilize amines onto surfaces, performed surface patterning using microcontact printing, and worked on bioconjugation of a protein to glass microspheres.

-Lindford has served as a director of research for NanoTex, LLC. and developed the product “Nano-Dry” to make nylon and polyester hydrophilic.
-This product increases the comfort of fabrics and clothing, and is currently being marketed throughout the United States.
-(Tiger Woods is shown in the October, 2003 issue of Golf Digest wearing a pair of pants that have this finish on them – Nano-Dry had become part of the Nike golf collection.
+Linford has served as a director of research for Nano-Tex, LLC. and developed the product "Nano-Dry" to make nylon and polyester hydrophilic.
+This product increases the comfort of fabrics, and it is currently being marketed throughout the United States.
+(Tiger Woods is shown in the October 2003 issue of Golf Digest is wearing a pair of pants that have this finish on them – Nano-Dry had become part of the Nike golf collection.
 He has been an inventor on 10 patents from work with Nano-Tex.
-He designed and synthesized numerous polymers (mostly free radical polymerizations of acrylates and methacrylates) and formulated with polymers, surfactants, wetting agents and defoaming agents.
+He designed and synthesized numerous polymers (mostly free radical polymerizations of acrylates and methacrylates).
+He also formulated polymers, surfactants, wetting agents and defoaming agents.

 Companies

-Lindford has been a founder of several companies.
+Linford has been a founder of several companies.